SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 ##### Feet (when using feet extensions)

-Set “foot length” at 0, change “foot offset” until feet trackers are inside your avatar’s ankles or at the same level horizontally and set “foot length” back to 5.
+Set “foot length” at 0, change “foot offset” (default -5) until feet trackers are inside your avatar’s ankles during T-Pose calibration, or at the same level horizontally, and set “foot length” back to 5.

 ##### Hips width (26-32)

 Default value is good.
 Can try to tweak to make your leg trackers line up when resetting, but do not increase this value with the goal of preventing leg crossing.

-##### Hip offset / Chest Offset / Foot Shift (0)
+##### Hip Offset and Chest Offset

-Keep at 0 unless you have a particular problem with your avatar.
+Keep at 0 unless you have a particular problem with your avatar or application/game.

-##### Skeleton offset (0)
+##### Skeleton Offset (0)

 Keep at 0 unless you have a particular problem with your avatar.